-- High entry costs: there are different costs involved in traditional investing, but the main would be knowledge and capital.
+- High entry costs: there are different costs involved in traditional investing, but the main ones are knowledge and capital.

-- Volatility and unpredictability: I don’t need to tell you much about this one.
-Only in the last five years, the stock market crashed twice and the property market once.
+- Volatility and unpredictability: I don’t need to tell you much about this.
+Only in the last five years did the stock market crash twice and the property market once.

-- Returns depend on cycle: If you were in your thirties when the stock market crashed last you’d be fine; but if you needed to draw your pension then, you are truly and royally screwed.
+- Returns depend on the cycle: If you were in your thirties when the stock market crashed last, you’d be fine, but if you needed to draw your pension, then you are truly and royally screwed.

 This is why I favour a bit less ‘traditional’ forms of investing.
 These include:

 - Our Nutmeg investment.
 Although my account is not doing much at the moment it is still over what I put in; John’s Nutmeg ISA account is still approximately 6% in profit.
 (He’s promised to analyse why this happened, and we’ll let you know.)